-We went to some of our favorite travel bloggers โ many of them lifelong Coloradoans! โ to get the inside scoop.
-Check out 22 of the best mountain towns in Colorado, ranging from hot tourist destinations to a few hidden gems (yes, such a thing still exists!).
+We reached out to some of our favorite travel bloggers—many of them lifelong Coloradoans!—to get the inside scoop.
+Check out 22 of the best mountain towns in Colorado, ranging from hot tourist destinations to hidden gems (yes, such a thing still exists!).

 Jump ahead to: